 Enrolment is an agreement between the University and the student under which the University provides a programme of studies and makes available academic services and facilities associated with that programme of study.
-The student, in signing the enrolment form and/or agreeing to the University's privacy notice online, agrees to certain obligations, including the payment fees for the provision of academic services and facilities associated with the programme of studies.
+The student, in completing the requested enrolment process, agrees to certain obligations including the payment of fees for the provision of academic services and facilities associated with the programme of study.